djacob65/maggot-mkdocs/docs/configuration.md

 ### Terminology configuration

 A single file (***web/conf/config_terms.txt***) contains all the [terminology](../definitions/terminology/).
 The input and search interfaces are completely generated from this definition file, thus defining each of the fields, their input type (*checkbox*, *dropbox*, *textbox*, ...) and the associated controlled vocabulary (ontology and thesaurus by autocompletion, drop-down list according to a list of fixed terms).
-This is why a configuration and conversion step into JSON[^1] format is essential in order to be able to configure all the other modules (example: creation of the [MongoDB][1]{:target="_blank"} database schema when starting the application before filling it).
+This is why a configuration and conversion step into JSON format is essential in order to be able to configure all the other modules (example: creation of the [MongoDB][1]{:target="_blank"} database schema when starting the application before filling it).

 <center>
 <a href="../images/config.png" data-lightbox="fig0"><img src="../images/config.png" width="800px"></a>